erans/ec2instancespricing/README.md

 http://forecastcloudy.net (@forecastcloudy)

-ec2instancespricing.py is a quick & dirty library and a command line interface (CLI) to get a list of all Amazon Web Services EC2 instances pricing including On-Demand and Reserved instances (in all utilization levels).
+ec2instancespricing.py is a quick & dirty library and a command line interface (CLI) to get a list of all Amazon Web Services EC2 instances pricing including On-Demand, Spot and Reserved instances (in all utilization levels).

 The data is based on a set of JSON files used in the EC2 page (http://aws.amazon.com/ec2).
 You can get a list of all available JSON files in this blog post: